conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

               - File::Which

-The build section in the ``meta.yaml`` file should be something like this :
+The build section in the ``meta.yaml`` file should be something like this:

 .. code-block::